-Sometimes the NIH provides "late breaking news" to the public on research findings prior to publication in scientific journals and prior to peer review by journals.
-However, when it does so, there is an internal review process which routinely draws upon external expertise and relevant monitoring or advisory boards to ensure that information disseminated to the public summarizes the facts as NIH currently knows them, and that appropriate disclaimers are attached.
+Sometimes NIH provides "late breaking news" of urgent import to the public on research findings prior to publication in scientific journals and prior to peer review by journals.
+Under such special circumstances, NIH may temporarily waive adherence to information quality guidelines.
+However, when it does so, there is an internal review process that routinely draws upon external expertise and relevant monitoring or advisory boards to ensure that information disseminated to the public summarizes the facts as NIH currently knows them, and that appropriate disclaimers are attached.